 After a motorcycle accident happens, the victim will always have many questions.
 To reduce the stress of our client’s experience after an accident, we have tried to answer some of the most frequently asked questions about motorcycle accidents.

 These questions are just some of the common questions asked by clients in our office.
-To have all of your questions answered, you are encouraged to schedule a free consultation with a New Jersey motorcycle attorney.
+To have all of your questions answered, you are encouraged to schedule a free consultation with a NJ motorcycle accident lawyer.

 Can I File A Personal Injury Lawsuit In New Jersey For A Motorcycle Accident?

 If you have been injured in a motorcycle accident, you have the right to file a personal injury lawsuit against the responsible party.
 If the injury victim was a minor, the parent or guardian of the minor must file a lawsuit on their behalf.

 Yes.
 New Jersey requires that everyone driving or riding on a motorcycle wear a DOT-approved helmet.
 If you were not wearing a helmet when the accident occurred, making a claim for compensation can become more complicated.

 What Should I Do After A Motorcycle Accident?

 - Never admit fault, apologize or assume even partial responsibility for the accident

 - File a police report and gather witness information if possible